28. March 2019

 We introduce: Dr Dimitris Di Sandro

-Dr Dimitris Di Sandro, the new Head of Digital Transformation & Information Technology
+Dr Dimitris Di Sandro, our new Head of Digital Transformation & Information Technology

 Dimitris, you have been the Head of Digital Transformation & Information Technology at Eugen Seitz AG since 1 October 2018.
 How have the first few months been for you?